ghofranjdaradkh/Movies-Library/README.md

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
-Set up your development environment that is mean install the required software and tools and necessary runTime (Node.js) Import or install required module through node pakage manger **npm** like "express" ,"cores" Create server which will listen to client's request and read request then return response.
+Set up your development environment that is mean install the required software and tools and necessary runTime (Node.js) Import or install required module through node pakage manger **npm** like "express" ,"cores" ,"axios","dotenv" we use express to start building server , axios we use it to send or deal with data from another APIs, and the doenv to make me able to read dotenv file which is the file use to hide some data from pushing on github.
-Set up the database
+Create server which will listen to Broser request and read request then resend to the third party ApI. the browser constructs an HTTP request.
+This request includes the HTTP method (e.g., get), the URL of API endpoint Set up the database
 Test and run the app